NootThePenguin/Cryb-Instructions/API.md

 If no errors formulate, redis is running.

-To start mongoDB, create a folder in cryb api folder called "data" and inside of that create a folder called "db"
+To start mongoDB, create a folder inside your Cryb folder called "data"

-then run `cd`
+then run `cd data`

-run `mongod --dbpath <path to your cryb/api/data/db folder>` and a long thing of logs should formulate and mongodb is started, don't close the window.
+run `mongod --dbpath <path to your cryb/data folder>` and a long thing of logs should formulate and mongodb is started, don't close the window.

 ### Running the API